-SHIPPED at the Port of Loading in apparent good order and condition on board the Vessel for carriage to the Port of Discharge or to such place as the Consignee may safely get the goods specified above.
-Weight, measure, quality, quantity, condition, contents and value additional.
-IN WITNESS whereof, the Master or Agent of the said Vessel has signed the number of Bills of Lading indicated below all this know and date, any one which being accomplished the others shall be void.
+SHIPPED at the Port of Loading in apparent good order and condition on board the Vessel for carriage to the Port of Discharge or so near thereto as she may safely get the goods specified above.
+Weight, measure, quality, quantity, condition, contents and value unknown.
+IN WITNESS whereof the Master or Agent of the said Vessel has signed the number of Bills of Lading indicated below at this time and date, any one which being accomplished the others shall be void.

-Received on account of freight
+Received on account of freight :

-FOR CONDITIONS OF CARRIAGE SEE OVERLEAF
+FOR CONDITIONS OR CARRIAGE SEE OVERLEAF